cjazz/cjazz.github.io/_posts/2023-05-11-Solutions Architechts in 2023.md

 "Create a Chat interface that leveraged AI or ML to produce suggested Emoji’s based on what was being typed in the chat message, and allow that person to tap and insert the Emoji in the text message"

-Here's the working prototype:  https://github.com/cjazz/NatLangSentimentAnalysis
+Here's the working prototype on [GitHub](https://github.com/cjazz/NatLangSentimentAnalysis)

 With an **MVP** mind set (Minimal Viable Product), I produced a working prototype that demonstrated it.
 No diagrams, no documentation, just a simple App to demo.